-Juvenile curfew laws are local ordinances that prohibit people of a certain age (usually under 18) from being in public or in a business establishment during certain hours (such as between 11:00 p.m. and 6:00 a.m.).
-The legislative intent behind juvenile curfew laws is usually social order goals such as prevention of crimes involving juveniles, protection of minors from predators, and maintenance of the general peace.
+Juvenile curfew laws are local curfew ordinances that prohibit young people of a certain age (usually under 18 years of age) from being in a public place or business establishment during certain nighttime hours.
+The legislative purposes behind juvenile curfew laws include the prevention of criminal behavior involving juveniles (juvenile crime), the protection of minors from predators, and the maintenance of general peace and quiet during the hours when most adults are sleeping.
+These laws help prevent loitering and promote public safety.

 Juvenile Curfew Laws and Exempted Activities

-Almost all of these types of laws identify exempted activities or exceptions under which juveniles may lawfully be out after curfew.
+Almost all of these types of juvenile curfew laws identify exempted activities or exceptions under which young people may lawfully be out after curfew hours.
 These exceptions will vary by jurisdiction, but typically include the following:

 - Minors accompanied by a parent or guardian;